robotlegs/robotlegs-framework/src/robotlegs/bender/core/messaging/readme.md

 ## Stack Depth

 Sequential synchronous callbacks increase the stack depth.
-However, the stack depth should drop back as soon as an asynchronous handler is encountered.
+Consider the following handler:

+    function(message:Class, callback:Function):void {
+        callback();
+    }

+It should be clear that such a handler will increase the stack depth.
+If all handlers in a given dispatch follow that form there will eventually be a stack overflow.
+On my machine the overflow occurs after roughly 1400 synchronous handlers.
+However, as soon as an actual asynchronous handler is encountered the stack will drop back to normal as the dispatch will be spread over more than one frame:

+    function(message:Class, callback:Function):void {
+        setTimeout(callback, 10);
+    }

 ## Asynchronous Error Handling

-todo: intro

-### The type of the error objects

-todo: discuss plain objects vs Error instances

-### Uncaught Exceptions

-todo: write tests for inspecting an Error passed back to callback.
+Consider the following:

+    try
+    {
+        dispatcher.dispatchMessage(Message);
+    }
+    catch(error:Error)
+    {
+        trace(error);
+    }

+It is important to understand that an error thrown by an asynchronous handler will not be caught by this try-catch as it will occur in a future turn of the event loop.

+This is why it's important that error handling be core to the asynchronous callback conventions employed by the framework:

+    dispatcher.dispatchMessage(Message, function(error:Error):void {
+        if (error) throw error;
+        trace("Completed successfully!");
+    });

 ## Adding a handler more than once